the-great-abby/ai-ide-api/ONBOARDING.md

   ```bash
   make -f Makefile.ai logs
   ```
-  Shows the last 100 lines for API, db-test, and frontend containers.
+  Shows the last 100 lines for API, test-db, and frontend containers.

 - **API only:**
   ```bash